aapandy2/aapandy2.github.io/_projects/10_project.md

 ### BDNK theory with more realistic microphysics

-Paper: <a href="https://arxiv.org/abs/2209.09265">Causal, stable first-order viscous relativistic hydrodynamics with ideal gas microphysics</a>
+Paper: <a href="https://arxiv.org/abs/2209.09265">Causal, stable first-order viscous relativistic hydrodynamics with ideal gas microphysics</a> <br>
 Authors: _Alex Pandya, Elias R. Most, Frans Pretorius_

 In this project, we work out the first set of BDNK model parameters ("hydrodynamic frame") consistent with the BDNK "well-behavedness" constraints for a non-conformal fluid.
 Specifically, we build upon the "gamma-law" ideal gas equation of state often employed in initial studies of neutron stars and other astrophysical fluid systems.